quic/qidk/Solutions/VisionSolution1-ObjectDetection/README.md

+**Note : Caffe to DLC conversion is deprecated in AI SDK from version 2.11.
+This solution is only applicable, with older SDK versions.**

 # Object Detection with MobilenetSSD

 The project is designed to utilize the [Qualcomm® Neural Processing SDK for AI ](https://developer.qualcomm.com/sites/default/files/docs/snpe/index.html), a deep learning software from Snapdragon platforms for Object Detection in Android.
 The Android application can be designed to use any built-in/connected  camera to capture the objects and use Machine Learning model to get the prediction/inference and location of the respective objects.